-If any Western Allied surface task force enters within the 'tripwire' range of hexes (known only to the Japanese player) permitting Kamikaze Missions (during any Naval and Air Phase and/or Offensive Phase), the Japanese player may launch any Japanese air unit(s) - if possessing a sufficient printed range - as designated Kamikazes (which may include Fighter-type air units, but never ATPs, nor any air units with an "Elite Pilots" chit) to conduct Air-Naval attacks upon that Located Western Allied task force. (

-The Japanese player must declare that he is conducting a Kamikaze Mission, and then reveal his "Kamikaze Check" dice roll result to the Western Allied player.
+If any Western Allied surface task force enters within the 'tripwire' range of hexes (known only to the Japanese player) permitting Kamikaze Missions (during any Naval and Air Phase and/or Offensive Phase), the Japanese player may launch any Japanese air unit(s) - if possessing a sufficient printed range - as designated Kamikazes (which may include Fighter-type air units, but never ATPs, nor any air units with an "Elite Pilots" chit) to conduct Air-Naval attacks upon that Located Western Allied task force. ( conducting a Kamikaze Mission, and then reveal his "Kamikaze Check" dice roll result to the Western Allied player.